NorthernBUG/northernbug.github.io/meetings.md

 Our meetings are based on the format pioneered by [NextGenBUG](http://nextgenbug.org).

-NorthernBUG meetings are open to **anyone** interested in bioinformatics or its application in life science research and beyond. **Meetings are free** and costs covered by the host institution.
+Genomics Africa meetings are open to **anyone** interested in genomics or its application in life science research and beyond. **Meetings are free** and costs covered by the host institution.
 We encourage researchers in the early stages of their career to attend and present their work.
 It's a great forum to practice your talks, float new ideas and approaches, and